 This is a brief, basic ceremony held in an administrative office at the Westminster Register Office on Harrow Road.
 There is limited weekday availability and no availability at weekends.

 This ceremony cannot be personalised or enhanced with things such as music or readings.
 Only 2 guests are permitted and they will need to act as witnesses.
-Both witnesses should be over the age of sixteen and able to speak or understand English.
+Both witnesses should be over the age of 16 and able to speak or understand English.

 This ceremony costs £57.00 which includes registrar’s attendance and 1 certificate only.

 Extra certificates can be ordered prior to the ceremony date or after the ceremony date.
-However, please note that extra certificates cannot be ordered on the day of the ceremony.
+However, extra certificates cannot be ordered on the day of the ceremony.
 Certificates cost £11.00 each.